sinedied/hads/README.md

 The server will automatically search for a file named `index.md`, `readme.md` or `README.md` on the specified documentation root and will use it as your home page.

+You can customize the CSS style in a file named `custom.css`.

 ### Table of contents